Google is making changes at a rapid pace, their 2018 series of updates brought in big ranking changes to a variety of different websites. With updates

 What this means for your business?

-For businesses that rely heavily on good rankings may be affected dramatically.
-For small businesses in competitive industries any drop in rankings can
+Businesses that rely heavily on rankings may be affected dramatically.
+For small businesses in competitive industries any drop in rankings can be critical.

-be critical.
 New changes in algorithm can completely change your sales volume.
-Google’s algorithm changes can come quickly and unexpectedly, so make
+Google’s algorithm changes can come quickly and unexpectedly, so make sure you're

 So how exactly are Google’s algorithm changes impacting websites worldwide and what does it mean for your business?